tomatolog/manticore/docs/3_indexing/indexes.rst

 `Chapter 4, *Real-time indexes* <../4_real-time_indexes/README.md>`__
 for details.

-Last but not least, Sphinx supports so-called <b>distributed indexes</b>.
-Compared to disk and RT indexes, those are not a real physical backend, but rather just lists of either local or remote indexes that can be searched transparently to the application, with Sphinx doing all the chores of sending search requests to remote machines in the cluster, aggregating the result sets, retrying the failed requests, and even doing some load balancing.
+Last but not least, Manticore supports so-called <b>distributed indexes</b>.
+Compared to disk and RT indexes, those are not a real physical backend, but rather just lists of either local or remote indexes that can be searched transparently to the application, with Manticore doing all the chores of sending search requests to remote machines in the cluster, aggregating the result sets, retrying the failed requests, and even doing some load balancing.
 See `the section called “Distributed searching” <../distributed_searching.md>`__ for a